ChristianLempa/cheat-sheets/docker/docker-compose.md

 ```

 ## Volumes
-Volumes allow Docker containers to use persistent storage.
-In a compose file, you can create and map volumes like this:
+Volumes are data storage objects that Docker containers can use for persistent storage.
+### Create and map static volume(s)
 ```yaml
 volumes:
   my-volume: